benbrastmckie/.config/README.md

 ```
 which fish
 ```
-The command should return `/usr/local/bin/fish`.
+The command should return `/usr/bin/fish`.
-Copy the path and run the following:
+If the path is different, copy the path and run the following:
 ```
 nvim ~/.config/alacritty/alacritty.yml
 ```
-Replace '/usr/bin/fish' with the location of fish, saving and exiting with Space-q.
+Replace '/usr/bin/fish' with the location of fish if different, saving and exiting with `Space-q`.
 Quite the terminal and open Alacritty by hitting Command+Space and typing 'Alacritty', running the following:
 ```
 curl -L https://get.oh-my.fish | fish